Adeshola00/ElasAutomation/README.md

 # ElasAutomation
-This is a repo for ElasAutomation
+This is a repo for ElasAutomation.
-Here all the codes are stored for onwards push for CI/CD
+Here all the codes are stored for CI/CD purposes.